-In the third cluster, which takes into account initiatives which are characterized by not having a specified or clearly identified partner type, and are mostly related to the city level, other data is the most frequent data source, mainly comprising context specific data and specifically locations data.
+In the third cluster, which takes into account initiatives which are characterized by not having a specified or clearly identified partner type, and are mostly related to the city level, other data is the most frequent data source, mainly comprising context specific data and specifically locations data and data of public services.
 Comparably, statistics data are also prevalent.
 Missing categories include, but are not limited to, air traffic and client information in private business data, tickets sales in online booking and purchasing, and banking data in consumer card transactions.